uni-kakurenbo/atcoder-helper--vscode-extension/README.md

-# AtCoder-Helper_VSCode-Extention
+# AtCoder-Helper_VSCode-Extension
-Extensions for VS Code to make AtCoder more comfortable
+A powerful extension for VS Code to make your joining AtCoder more comfortable